MSU-Libraries/kube-doc/README.md

 ### Disable Swap
 While modern K8s does have some support for swap memory, older versions will not work at all with any swap space.
+Swap space causes non-trivial problems for Kubernetes when it wants to provide resource guarantees, so by default it refuses to run when swap is available.

 To avoid issue, you can disable swap entirely.
 ```
 swapoff -a
 # Then comment out swap mounts from /etc/fstab